Skip to content

 ...

 It is okay if the number of layers is small.
-If the content to be modified is large or the number of layers is deep, it will lead to similar code readability and maintainability issues.
+If the content to be modified is large or the number of layers is deep, it will lead to reduced readability and maintainability of similar code.

-Inspired by grephene-python, an idea came up, why not define a resolve_method in place?
+Inspired by graphene-python, an idea came up, why not define a resolve_method in place?

 class Item(BaseModel):